tcltk/tcl/doc/markdown/http.md

 A registry of valid status codes is maintained at https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml

 **::http::responseHeaders** *token* ?*headerName*?
 : The response from a HTTP server includes metadata headers that describe the response body and the transaction itself.
 This command returns the HTTP response header names and values, in the order that they were received from the server, as a Tcl list of the form ?name value ...?
 Header names are case-insensitive and are converted to lower case.
 The return value is not a [dict] because some header names may occur more than once, notably **Set-Cookie**.
 If the second argument is not supplied, all response headers are returned.
 If the second argument is supplied, it provides the value of a header name.
 Only headers with the requested name (converted to lower case) are returned.
 If no such headers are found, an empty list is returned.
-See section **METADATA** for more information.
+See section [Metadata] for more information.

 **::http::responseHeaderValue** *token headerName*
 : This command returns the value of the HTTP response header named *headerName*.
 Header names are case-insensitive and are converted to lower case.
 If no such header exists, the return value is the empty string.
 If there are multiple headers named *headerName*, the result is obtained by joining the individual values with the string ", " (comma and space), preserving their order.
 Multiple headers with the same name may be processed in this manner, except **Set-Cookie** which does not conform to the comma-separated-list syntax and cannot be combined into a single value.
 Each **Set-Cookie** header must be treated individually, e.g. by processing the return value of **::http::responseHeaders** *token* **Set-Cookie**.

 **::http::responseInfo** *token*
 : This command returns a [dict] of selected response metadata that are essential for identifying a successful transaction and making use of the response, along with other metadata that are informational.
 The keys of the [dict] are *stage*, *status*, *responseCode*, *reasonPhrase*, *contentType*, *binary*, *redirection*, *upgrade*, *error*, *postError*, *method*, *charset*, *compression*, *httpRequest*, *httpResponse*, *url*, *connectionRequest*, *connectionResponse*, *connectionActual*, *transferEncoding*, *totalPost*, *currentPost*, *totalSize*, and *currentSize*.
-The meaning of these keys is described in the section **METADATA** below.
+The meaning of these keys is described in the section [Metadata] below.

     It is always worth checking the value of *binary* after a HTTP transaction, to determine whether a misconfigured server has caused http to interpret a text resource as a binary, or vice versa.